Haizhoux0517/long_context_cue/README.md

 result: PASS
 ```

-The `--strict-data` mode checks that the materialized JSONL inputs referenced by the reported paper experiments are present.
-If the 2Wiki JSONL is not tracked in a lightweight branch, regenerate it first or add it from the released artifact bundle.
+The `--strict-data` mode checks that the released materialized JSONL inputs for the core and external-validation runs are present.
+Generated auxiliary inputs such as controlled scaling and RULER-lite are recreated by their builder scripts before rerunning those audits; their frozen summary artifacts are checked separately.

 ---